Robert Noortman

 Robert Christiaan Noortman (5 March 1946 – 14 January 2007) was a Dutch art dealer.

-Noortman, born in Heemstede opened his first gallery in Hulsberg.
-In 1974 he expanded to London and later also to New York City.
+Noortman opened his first gallery in Hulsberg in 1968.
+In 1974 he expanded with branches in London and later also in New York City.
 In 1980 he moved his Hulsberg gallery to Maastricht to merge it with the already existing gallery there, while he closed his foreign galleries.
 In June 2006 he sold his last gallery for 44 million euros and remained in function as a director.

 Robert Noortman was instrumental in the founding of the Maastricht-based The European Fine Art Fair and for ten years was TEFAF's director.